For Nutrition Services district forms, please visit: http://www.barren.kyschools.us/District/Links-Forms

 CEP is a program offered through the National School Lunch and Breakfast Programs that allow schools and local educational agencies (LEAs) located in low-income areas to provide free breakfast and lunch to all students.
 Our district was able to combine the percentages needed to participate to create a group of schools that will have "No Charge" breakfasts and lunches.

 1. To help us keep this program in place, it is extremely important that the Household Income Forms be completed by each family in the schools mentioned above.
-(If families have students at BCHS, Trojan Academy, or BCMS in addition to students in the schools mentioned above, both this form and the form from those schools should be completed.)

 2. For students to get a “no charge” breakfast and lunch, students MUST take a full meal.
 (For instance, at breakfast and lunch, students must get a serving of fruit or vegetable to make a complete meal in addition to other meal pattern requirements.)
 Cashiers will guide students to get a complete meal so there is not charge.
 But students could still be charged for “extra or a la carte” items if they choose to purchase those.
 “Share tables” will be available for students at these sites to reduce waste for some items.